kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

 ```

 #Save your Scene
 The logic we have just configured is contained in our default Unity Scene.
 We need to save the scene by giving it a unique name, we should always save the scene we're working on before leaving the scene or quitting Unity.
-From the Menu,